Female Genitale Mutilation

 you know, family friends.
 Before I knew it, I was screaming and

-I could feel my flesh being cut off
+I could feel my flesh being cut off.
+But I just remember him saying,

 ‘You’ve been naughty.
 Behave yourself.
 It doesn’t hurt.’
 And I blacked out